 Getting the right denture that would suit your needs is of prime importance while restoring your missing teeth.
 Based on your condition, you can choose from the following types of dentures:

-Conventional complete dentures: This is the best tooth replacement solution to patients who have lost all their teeth.
+Conventional complete dentures: This is the best tooth replacement solution for patients who have lost all their teeth.
 If the patient wishes to get the remaining teeth removed, we can help with the extractions and then go ahead with the dentures.
 After the extractions, the healing period may last for a few weeks, during which we would be fabricating the dentures.
 Once completely healed, the customized dentures will be placed in the mouth and checked for fit and comfort.

 Partial dentures: In case the patient has lost a few teeth but still has most of them intact, partial dentures would help to replace only the missing ones.
 They are ideally fabricated from a combination of metal, acrylic, and ceramic and restore both the aesthetics and functionality of the mouth.
 They are good alternatives to dental bridges and implants.